Editor’s note: This review was originally published at the 2018 Cannes Film Festival.

 “Sorry Angel” doesn’t strain from too much ambition; it’s a sharp snapshot of two men at pivotal moments in their lives, and ends on a note not too different from the one it starts on.
 But that cycle is central to its gentle intellectual flow.
 “Life is dumber than films,” Jacques says, and “Sorry Angel” represents Honoré’s own sturdy effort to improve that equation.

 “Sorry Angel” premiered at the 2018 Cannes Film Festival in Official Competition.
-It is currently seeking U.S. distribution.
+Strand will release it on February 15.